bassmanitram/actions-for-nautilus/configurator/help.md

 In essence, the command string is very similar to commands you would enter at a shell prompt or at the Gnome ALT-F2 prompt.
-It is comprised of (normally) space-delimited tokens, the first of which is the name of the command you wish to execute, the others being arguments passed to the command.
+It is comprised of (normally) space-delimited tokens, the first of which is the name of, or the full path to, the command you wish to execute, the remainder being the positional arguments to be passed to that command.

 A slightly modified example from the delivered sample configuration...